 Worried about ticks in your backyard?

 Contact your local Ehrlich office to learn about our tick control methods.

-Pennsylvania comes in at the top as the state with the most cases in 2019.
-Lyme disease is present in all 67 counties.
-In 2019, Pennsylvania recorded a total of 6,763 confirmed cases of the disease.
+Once again, Pennsylvania comes in at the top as the state with the most cases of Lyme disease in 2020.
+Lyme disease was present in 65 out of 67 counties, and in 2020, Pennsylvania recorded 3,334 confirmed cases of the disease.
+Thankfully, this is a 63% decrease in cases from 2019, however, anyone heading outside must proceed with caution this year as warmer winters are leading to earlier and more active ticks.
 Rural areas found throughout the state are the perfect spot for ticks to hibernate, as these areas are covered with vegetation, grass, and forests.
-According to the Pennsylvania Department of Health, there is at least one Lyme disease case for every 100 people in the state.

-Last but not least, Wisconsin comes in at number five reporting 1,219 cases of Lyme disease.
-Wisconsin’s wet and warm climate creates the perfect environment for ticks to thrive.
+In 2020, Wisconsin jumped up a spot landing at number four on our list.
+With 1,447 cases of Lyme disease, Wisconsin’s wet and warm climate creates the perfect environment for ticks to thrive.
 The Lyme disease-carrying blacklegged tick is found in every county in the state.
 Wisconsin also has a large deer population, creating an even higher risk of spreading the disease.
-The NPMA reported that Wisconsin is among the top 25 percent of states reporting a high incidence of Lyme disease cases.
+The NPMA reported Wisconsin is among the top 25 percent of states reporting a high incidence of Lyme disease cases.